cjpardodelahoz/cyanolichen_networks/docs/lichen_seq_processing.md

 Rscript scripts/lichen_sequencing/multiscale/match_local_to_haplotypes_asvs.R
 ```

 After this, we had correspondence between *rbcLX* IDs and 16S ASVs for 2253 out 2318 *Nostoc*.
-This script will also print a revised version of the voucher table for the local dataset (`analyses/lichen_sequencing/multiscale/pelt_detection.RData`), which includes the matched ASVs and the revised ITS and *rbcLX* haplotypes.
-I used this version of the voucher table for the detection plot.
+This script will also print a revised version of the voucher table for the local dataset, which includes the matched ASVs and the revised ITS and *rbcLX* haplotypes, as well as the site and apothecia scoring info.
+It also generates an R dataset (`analyses/lichen_sequencing/multiscale/pelt_detection.RData`) for the detection plot.
 Note that there were 5 cases where a single *rbcLX* haplotype matched with two different 16S ASVs.
 Nevertheless, the matching ASVs belonged to the same clade as the *rbcLX* haplotype.